RqbMedi/rqbmedi.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Mehdi.
-I have been learning, evolving, and growing up in Three Countries on Three Continents.
+I have been learning, evolving, and growing up in Four Countries on Four Continents.
 In my beloved country Morocco, I acquired the Value of Believing.
 In Japan, I understood the Value of Hardwork.
 In Canada, I witnessed the Value of Excellence.
+In Australia, I am looking forward to confirming the Value of Consistency.
 I am very grateful to these dear countries :-) !

 [comment]: <> (Update: Four Countries on Four Continents.
 In Australia, I confirmed the Value of Consistency.)